 The primary concern of the company centered around providing adequate and comfortable accommodations.
 It was first thought that the natural and easiest solution would be to house people at Furnace Creek Ranch, and plans were accordingly made to add 10-12 bedrooms plus dining facilities.

-The Pacific Coast Borax Company extensively promoted use of its own standard-gauge Tonopah & Tidewater and narrow-gauge Death Valley railroads to transport tourists to the site.
+The Pacific Coast Borax Company extensively promoted the use of its own standard-gauge Tonopah & Tidewater and narrow-gauge Death Valley railroads to transport tourists to the site.
 At that time, tourists could purchase a package that included transportation, hotel accommodations for one night at Furnace Creek Inn, meals for two days, and bus tours to nearby attractions for $42.

-Using media to spread the word of Death Valley’s wonders and start grass-roots support for protection of Death Valley, the company promoted magazine and newspaper articles, as well as a successful radio program — Death Valley Days.
+Using media to spread the word of Death Valley’s wonders and start grass-roots support for the protection of Death Valley, the company promoted magazine and newspaper articles, as well as a successful radio program — Death Valley Days.
 In February 1933, President Hoover signed a proclamation creating Death Valley National Monument.

-In 1956 Fred Harvey, Inc., took over management of the Furnace Creek Inn and Ranch for the borax company and in 1969 purchased the properties outright.
+In 1956 Fred Harvey, Inc. took over management of the Furnace Creek Inn and Ranch for the borax company and, in 1969, purchased the properties outright.